osm2vectortiles/osm2vectortiles/USAGE.md

 - Install [Docker](https://docs.docker.com/engine/installation/)
 - Install [Docker Compose](https://docs.docker.com/compose/install/)
+- Setup a S3 bucket (or compatible object storage)

 We assume a single machine setup for this purpose and later go into detail how to run the workflow in a distributed manner.